jidhun97/-QR-code-based-weather-detection/README.md

 # -QR-code-based-weather-detection
-This program is to detect the city name from a qr code and print the weather detais of that place
+This program is to detect the city name from a qr code and print the weather details of that place